parutech/janus/README.md

-# Janus [client-side]
+# Janus
-A cryptocurrency trading algorithm, optimized for buying interesting tokens on listing.
+[Client-side] A cryptocurrency trading algorithm, optimized for buying interesting tokens on listing.